will-wow/result-async/README.md

 `result-async` is written in TypeScript, and it's built to help write typesafe error handling code.
 But it works great with vanilla JavaScript too!

-One of the big benefits of adding `Result`s to `Promise`s is `Promise`s don't have type information about their error cases.
-But many promises have predictable error types, and you can have your asynchronous functions return a `ResultP` to encode those errors types in the type system.
+One of the big benefits of `ResultP`, a `Promise` of a `Result`, is that `Promise`s don't have type information about their error case.
+But many promises have predictable error types.
+So, you can have your asynchronous functions return a `ResultP` to declare those errors types in the type system.

 Also `ResultP`s should _always_ resolve and never be rejected.
 This means no more `try/catch` blocks, even when using `async/await`.